 Cruelty, duty of care and abandoning animals

-It is an offence under the Animal Care and Protection Act 2001 for people in charge of animals to abandon or release them, cause cruelty or breach their duty of care.
+It is an offence under the Animal Care and Protection Act 2001 (the Act) for people in charge of animals to abandon or release them, be cruel or breach their duty of care.

 The offence of cruelty relates to causing unjustifiable, unnecessary or unreasonable pain to animals.
 'Pain' includes distress and mental or physical suffering.

 This offence covers actions that the community would perceive as cruel and unacceptable, including:

 - the use of electric prodders on horses

 - leaving an animal in a hot car

 - transporting animals that are not fit to travel

 - killing an animal inhumanely.